 figure 5: this is how your screen looks at Betfair after placing a lay bet

 We hope that this brief introduction into “back”- and “lay”-bets at betting exchanges helped you to understand this complex topic.
-As you can see there are more betting strategies than just the common bet against the book-maker.
-In the German Bundesliga or Premier League Market you will always find enough people which will back or lay your bets.
-To build a successful betting concept it is essential to invest a little bit of time to fully understand the betting market.
-Conclusively we want to show you another strategy which can be very fertile, if it is done right.
+As you can see, there are more betting strategies than just the common bet against the book-maker.
+In the German Bundesliga or Premier League Market you will always find enough people who will back or lay your bets.
+To build a successful betting concept, it is essential to invest a little bit of time to fully understand the betting market.
+To conclude, we want to show you another strategy which can prove very fruitful, if it is done right.

 “Laying the Draw”-Strategy

 To begin with, this strategy is not really for beginners.
-It takes a certain comprehension of the betting market and also the field (e.g. football) you want to bet in.
+It takes a certain comprehension of the betting market and also the field (e.g. football) you want to bet on.

-But this is how it works: First you search for a game in which you expect a goal within the first half.
-So you compare earlier games of those teams and check if the teams are prone to score a goal in the first 45 minutes or if one team is the favorite.
+But this is how it works: first you search for a game in which you expect a goal within the first half.
+So you compare earlier games of those teams and check if the teams are prone to scoring a goal in the first 45 minutes, or if one team is the favourite.

-In the next step you place a “lay”-bet at Betfair on a Draw.
+In the next step, you place a “lay”-bet at Betfair on a Draw.
 So you bet that either Team A or Team B wins.
-You offer an odd of 4.5 with a stake of 10 Euro.
+You offer odds of 4.5 with a stake of 10 Euros.